LuisCarlosOrobio/Lambert-s-problem-solver/README.md

 # A simple lambert's problem solver

 This project was created for the sole purpose of understanding Lambert's problem and trying to hack my way around to solve it.
+The problem is solved using a C program and visualizes the resulting trajectory using a Python script.

 ## Prerequisites